An Overview of Website Creation for Beginners

 What kind of site do you want to create?
 Learn what you need to do based on the type of website you desire.

 This article will take the fear and uncertainty out of what you need to make your own website.
-It's a quick read and will get you going in the right direction.
+I will cover the basics so you know exactly what you need to begin.

 Step 1: Register a Domain Name

-A domain is your website home (yoursitename.com).
+A domain is your website home.
+So yoursitename.com is an example of a domain.
 Registering a name is the first step to getting your site online.

 This only takes a few minutes and you own the name as long as you pay the yearly fee.